A High-Resolution View of Fast Radio Burst Host Environments: Morphological FRB Site Properties

 To complete the photometric measurements, we create apertures with $r$ = 3 pixels at each pixel within the FRB localization.
 These aperture sums are then weighted by a 2-D Gaussian probability distribution centered on the measured FRB position, the same as that used for the offset and fractional flux determinations in Sections~\ref{ssec:off}-\ref{ssec:ff} -- with the resolution of the grid being limited by the image pixel scale.
 We then take the weighted average and divide by the area of the aperture to get an aperture sum per arcsec$^{2}$.
 We compute the magnitude using WFC3 tabulated zeropoints, the corresponding flux in both filters, and the luminosity for the UV band (Table~\ref{tab:UVproperties}).

-Next, we use the UV luminosity-SFR relation from \citet{Kennicutt98} to convert UV measures into star formation rate and subsequently the star formation rate surface density per kpc$^{2}$, \ssfr\ at the burst site in each of the HST hosts.
+Next, we use the UV luminosity-SFR relation from \citet{Kennicutt98} to convert UV measures into star formation rate and subsequently the star formation rate surface density per kpc$^{2}$, \ssfr\ at the burst site in 6 of the HST hosts.
+For FRB\,121102, we use the H-alpha luminosity-SFR relation from \citet{Kennicutt98b}, to obtain a value of 3.99 M$_{\odot}$ yr$^{-1}$ kpc$^{-2}$.
 For the stellar mass surface density per kpc$^{2}$, \msd\ we compute the ratio of FRB flux to total host flux and adopt the total stellar mass estimates from \citet{Heintz20} to estimate the local value.
 We derive $3\sigma$ upper limits on star formation rate densities in the same manner, relevant for hosts that are non-detections or have very low S/N at the FRB site.

 In terms of \ssfr\, Figure~\ref{fig:SFR_compare} shows that most FRBs do not obviously occur in elevated regions of star formation with respect to the global values of their host galaxies (albeit most of the UV values are upper limits).
 The two FRBs with measurements in our sample, FRBs\,121102 and 190608 lie above the 1:1 line, in concert with previous conclusions \citep{Bassa17,Chittidi20}.
 We do however find that FRB\,191001 lies below this 1:1 line.
 This burst also has the highest offset and, as is apparent in the UV image, is offset from the UV-bright regions of its host.